Her Campus Logo Her Campus Logo

 UC Berkeley '24

-Sophie is a senior at the University of California, Berkeley, majoring in media studies, with a concentration in digital studies, and minoring in journalism.
-She is currently the co-editor-in-chief and president of the Berkeley chapter, where she oversees the editorial department.
+Sophie is a University of California, Berkeley alumni with a B.A. in media studies, with a concentration in digital studies, and minor in journalism.
+She was the co-editor-in-chief and president of the Berkeley chapter in spring 2024.
+Previously, she was a senior editor, copy editor, and staff writer.
 Sophie has experience in journalism, social media, public relations, and all things writing.
 She enjoys writing listicles, news stories, and personal blogs about college life.
-After graduating, she aspires to enter the media and communications industry where she can continue writing or editing and share her passion for storytelling.
 Outside of academics, Sophie enjoys playing with her dogs, taking care of her many plants, or getting a sweet treat with friends.